frameless/huishoudboekje-nl-design-system-demo/.changeset/brave-bikes-grin.md

 "huishoudboekje": patch
 ---

-Postadres niet verwijderbaar als in gebruik bij afspraken.
+Fixed #724: Postadres cannot be removed when it is in use.